MUSCULOSKELETAL DEFORMITIES HOUSTON, TX

 How Are Musculoskeletal Deformities Treated?

 The good news is that most musculoskeletal deformities can be treated, even corrected in some cases.
 For instance, an improperly set bone that heals crooked can be cut and reset.
-Scoliosis can be treated with a back brace, with bone grafting, or with spinal fusion.
+Scoliosis can be treated with a back brace, with bone grafting, with bone deformity or with spinal fusion.
 Hip joint deterioration can be treated with resurfacing or joint replacement.

 Potential Complications from Treating Musculoskeletal Deformities